downtown2112/FileProviderMoveExportModes/README.md

 # Questions

 1) In iOS 11 (as in this project), I will have no document provider.
-How do I get my file provider to be enabled for selection in .moveToService and .exportToService use cases?
+How do I get my file provider to be enabled for selection in .moveToService and .exportToService use cases?   <update: My investigation reveals that the answer to this question is that the top-level root container must itself be modeled as a FileProviderItem with capabilities provider.
+Apple did not respond with an answer in my technical support request.>

 2) In iOS 10, my document provider defined supported modes and file types with the following information in its info.plist.
-Where/how do I specify similar attributes in my iOS11 file provider?
+Where/how do I specify similar attributes in my iOS11 file provider?  <No answer provided by Apple in my technical support request>

 ```
 <key>NSExtension</key>